Essay On Birds in English: 10 Lines and Paragraph

 FAQs

-The first bird on Earth was Archaeopteryx, which lived about 150 million years ago during the Jurassic period.
+The first bird on Earth was Archaeopteryx (6), which lived about 150 million years ago during the Jurassic period.

 3. Why and How Should You Save Birds?

 Birds play a crucial role in our ecosystem.
-We can save birds by conserving their habitats, avoiding the use of harmful pesticides, and supporting organizations that protect bird populations.
+We can save birds by conserving their habitats, avoiding harmful pesticides and single-use plastics, and supporting organisations that protect bird populations (7).

-Birds face numerous threats including habitat loss, climate change, pollution, hunting, and introduction of invasive species.
-These threats often lead to a decrease in bird populations and can even result in extinction of certain species.
+Birds face numerous threats, including habitat loss, climate change, pollution, hunting, and the introduction of invasive species.
+These threats often decrease bird populations and can even result in the extinction of certain species.

 Birds are indeed one of nature’s most delightful creations.
 Their dazzling diversity, fascinating abilities, and integral role in our ecosystem make them a compelling subject of study.
-Writing an essay on birds not only encourages children to explore the intriguing world of these winged wonders but also cultivates their appreciation for biodiversity and the need to preserve it.
+Writing an essay on birds encourages children to explore the intriguing world of these winged wonders and cultivates their appreciation for biodiversity and the need to preserve it.
 In understanding and valuing birds, we are, in essence, taking strides towards nurturing a generation that respects and protects our planet’s myriad life forms.
-So, the next time a bird flits across your path, take a moment to appreciate its beauty and consider the crucial role it plays in the harmony of life on Earth.
+So, the next time a bird flits across your path, take a moment to appreciate its beauty and consider its crucial role in the harmony of life on Earth.